facebook/docusaurus/website/docs/guides/docs/sidebar.md

 ### Creating a link to page without sidebar

 Set `type` to `ref` to link to a documentation page without binding it to a sidebar.
-This means the sidebar dissapears when the user displays the linked page.
+This means the sidebar disappears when the user displays the linked page.

 ```typescript
 type SidebarItemRef = {